-Playing up in "State Championships" having previously won another State Championship in the same calendar year
+Playing up in "State Championships" having previously won another State Championship in the 12 preceding months.

-Once an athlete either wins or makes a final (singles only) in a State Junior Championship in their correct Age Group in the same calendar year, they can apply to the Member Association to play 'out of age' in subsequent State Championships in the same calendar year.
+Once an athlete either wins or makes a final (singles only) in a State Junior Championship in their correct Age Group in the same calendar year, they can apply to the Member Association to play 'out of age' in subsequent State Championships in the preceeding 12 months.
 This only applies to the New South Wales, Queensland and Victorian State Championship events.

-Playing up in "National Championships" having previously won a State Championship in the same Calendar year
+Playing up in "National Championships" having previously won a National Championship in the 12 preceding months.

-However, once an athlete either wins or makes a final (singles only) in a State Junior Championship in their correct Age Group in a particular calendar year, they can apply to Tennis Australia to play 'out of age' when age group nationals are placed concurrently.
-This only applies to the New South Wales, Queensland and Victorian State Championship events.
+However, once an athlete either wins or makes a final (singles only) in a National Junior Championship in their correct Age Group in the preceding 12 months, they can apply to Tennis Australia to play 'out of age' when age group nationals are placed concurrently.